-Peyote (Lophophora Williamsii) is a rounded, spineless cactus native to Northern Mexico and the Southwestern US containing the powerful psychedelic compound, mescaline.
-Peyote has been used for a variety of purposes by American-Indian and pre-Columbian indigenous populations for millennia.
+Peyote (Lophophora Williamsii) is a rounded, spineless cactus native to Northern Mexico and the Southwestern US that contains the psychedelic alkaloid mescaline (3,4,5-trimethoxyphenethylamine.
+It has been used for a variety of purposes by American-Indian and pre-Columbian indigenous populations for millennia.

-The earliest written records concerning peyote use were those of a Franciscan friar and missionary priest named Fray Bernardino de Sahagún, who set sail for Mexico (which was then “New Spain") in 1529.
-In his 'Historia General de las cosas de Nueva Espana’ — a valuable account of the ancestral secrets of the Chichimeca tribe of modern-day Bajio — Sahagún describes:
+However, the earliest written records of peyote use can be traced to a Franciscan friar and missionary priest named Fray Bernardino de Sahagún, who arrived in Mexico (then known as "New Spain") in 1529.
+In his 'Historia General de las cosas de Nueva España', Sahagún provides a valuable account of the ancestral secrets of the Chichimeca tribe of modern-day Bajio.
+Sahagún describes:

 “Those who eat or drink peyote see visions either frightful or laughable … it sustains them (the Chichimeca) and gives them the courage to fight and not feel fear nor hunger nor thirst.
 And they say that it protects them from all danger."

-Thanks to Dr. Francisco Hernández, a physician sent to Mexico in the mid-16th century by King Phillip II to gather information on indigenous medicine, we know that the name peyote is derived from the Aztec language of Nahuatl.
+According to Dr. Francisco Hernández, a physician sent to Mexico in the mid-16th century by King Phillip II to gather information on indigenous medicine, the name peyote is derived from the Aztec language of Nahuatl.
 Specifically, peyote comes from the term “peyotl” which can be translated to “silk cocoon” or caterpillar cocoon."

 Mescaline was first isolated from peyote and identified in 1897 by Arthur Heffter, the German chemist after whom the Heffter Research Institute is named.
 Then, in 1919, an Austrian chemist named Ernst Späth who was interested in plant extracts became the first person to synthesize mescaline.